 Compliance with anti-money laundering (AML) regulations developed under FINRA and FinCEN frameworks is mandatory for any institution that handles financial transactions.

 The challenge?
-While these AML regulations aim to reduce money laundering and the financing of terrorism, they also often increase complexity for organizations, who need to figure out how to remain compliant without impeding their operations.
+While these AML regulations aim to reduce money laundering and the financing of terrorism, they also often increase complexity for organizations that need to achieve and maintain compliance without impeding their operations.

-In this AML checklist, we’ll start with a quick refresher of the five AML pillars, then dive into four processes that can help improve AML compliance.
+In this AML checklist, we’ll start with a quick refresher of the five AML pillars before diving into four processes that can help improve AML compliance.

 The five pillars of AML

 Compliant AML programs are built on five pillars.
-Let’s take a quick look at each.
+Let’s take a quick look at each component of this process.

 1. Designate a compliance officer

-First, you’ll need a compliance officer to oversee AML compliance and ensure your business’s processes align with regulatory expectations.
-You’re looking for someone with experience in your specific industry — ideally with knowledge of your company — along with the ability to effectively manage a compliance team.
+First, you’ll need to designate a compliance officer to oversee your institution’s AML compliance and ensure your processes align with regulatory expectations.
+You’re looking for someone with experience in your specific industry.
+Ideally, they should have knowledge of your industry and the types of risk your business is exposed to.
+They should also have experience managing a compliance team.

 2. Develop written internal policies